 SPARQL-Generate - query heterogeneous documents and generate RDF

 SPARQL-Generate is an extension of SPARQL 1.1 for querying not only RDF datasets but also documents in arbitrary formats.
-It offers a simple template-based option to generate RDF Graphs from documents, and presents the following advantages:
+It offers a simple template-based option to generate RDF Graphs from documents and different streams.
+It presents the following advantages:

 - Anyone familiar with SPARQL can easily learn SPARQL-Generate;